-- CMSIS-Core: Standardizes access to the processor core and device peripherals to make it easier to write code that runs across different Cortex®-M controllers. - CMSIS-RTOS2: A generic real-time operating system interface for devices based on the Arm® Cortex processor.
+- CMSIS-Core: This component standardizes access to the processor core and device peripherals to make it easier to write code that runs across different Cortex-M controllers. - CMSIS-RTOS2: A generic real-time operating system interface for devices based on the Arm Cortex processor.
 CMSIS-RTOS2 simplifies the process of managing and coordinating multiple tasks and resources.
-It can also help the process of migrating between different RTOS kernels. - CMSIS-Driver: Provides a standardized API for configuring and controlling peripherals and devices.
-CMSIS-Driver is designed to be platform-independent, making it easy to reuse code across a wide range of supported microcontroller devices.
+This component can also help the process of migrating between different RTOS kernels. - CMSIS-Driver: This component provides a standardized API for configuring and controlling peripherals and devices.
+CMSIS-Driver is designed to be platform-independent, making it easy to reuse code across a wide range of supported microcontroller devices. - CMSIS-Compiler: This component provides software components for retargeting I/O operations in standard C run-time libraries.
+CMSIS-Compiler also provides a standardized API for core functions like exceptions and interrupt handling. - CMSIS-View: This component provides visibility into the internal operations of microcontrollers, peripherals, hardware components, and software components during the development and debugging of embedded applications. - CMSIS-DSP: A wide range of digital signal processing functions and routines.
+CMSIS-DSP algorithms are optimized for efficiency, helping you to maximize the performance of your applications and minimize resource usage.
+You can also use CMSIS-DSP as a basis for custom digital signal processing routines. - CMSIS-NN: A collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint of neural networks on Arm Cortex-M processors.
+You can use the set of neural network operations that CMSIS-NN provides, or you can deploy your own specialized models.